 How much New Style ESA do you get?

-If you qualify for New Style ESA, you’ll be put into one of two groups after an initial assessment called the Work Capability Assessment:
+If you qualify for New Style ESA, you’ll be put into one of two groups after an initial assessment called the Work Capability Assessment, the following 2026/27 tax year amounts are taxable:

-- The ‘work-related activity group’ is if you expect to return to work.
+- You are put in the ‘work-related activity group’ if the Department for Work and Pensions (DWP) expects you to return to work at some point.
 It’s paid for up to one year.

-- The ‘support group’ is if your illness or disability means you can’t return to work – in this case you’ll typically get £140.55 a week.
-This is made up of the personal allowance of £92.05 and the support component of £48.50.
+- You are put in the ‘support group’ if your illness or disability means you can’t return to work or undertake work-related activity – in this case you’ll typically get £145.90 a week.
+This is made up of the personal allowance of £95.55 and the support component of £50.35.
 There’s no time limit.

 How getting New Style ESA affects your Universal Credit payment